3 - Chromosome Variation

 Mitotic Nondisjunction

 Nondisjunction can also occur during mitosis (mitotic nondisjunction).
-During mitotic nondisjunction, the sister chromatids that constitute one chromosome fail to separate from each other during anaphase.
-Mitotic nondisjunction produces one daughter cell with three copies of a chromosome (trisomic), while the other daughter cell has one copy of the chromosome (monosomic) (see figure 3.14).
-All future daughter cells produced from the trisomic cell will also be trisomic, whereas all daughter cells produced from the monosomic cell will also be monosomic.
-As a result, mitotic nondisjunction produces a mosaic phenotype with some trisomic tissues in the body, while other tissues are monosomic.
+During mitotic nondisjunction, the sister chromatids that constitute one duplicated chromosome fail to separate from each other during anaphase.
+Mitotic nondisjunction produces one daughter cell with three copies of a particular chromosome (trisomic), while the other daughter cell has one copy of the chromosome (monosomic) (see Figure 3.14; left panel).
+All future daughter cells produced from the trisomic cell will also be trisomic, whereas all daughter cells produced from the monosomic cell will be monosomic.
+As a result, mitotic nondisjunction produces a mosaic phenotype with some trisomic cells in the body, while other cells are monosomic.

-Sometimes chromosomes lose attachment to the mitotic spindle during anaphase.
-A detached chromosome is not retained in the nucleus, and is degraded by nucleases in the cytoplasm.
-This event produces one daughter cell with two copies of a chromosome (disomic), while the other daughter cell has one copy of the chromosome (monosomic).
+A mosaic phenotype can also occur when a chromosome loses attachment to the mitotic spindle during anaphase (see Figure 3.14; right panel).
+A detached chromosome often fails to be retained in the nucleus when the nuclear membrane reforms after mitosis, and is degraded by nucleases in the cytoplasm.
+This event produces one daughter cell with two copies of a particular chromosome (disomic), while the other daughter cell has one copy of the chromosome (monosomic).
 All future daughter cells produced from the monosomic cell will be monosomic.
-This failure of a chromosome to attach to the mitotic spindle also results in a mosaic phenotype.

 3.14_Mitotic_Nondisjunction_1.jpg